plitex/meteord/README.md

 #### Stop downloading Meteor each and every time (mostly in development)

 So, with the above method, MeteorD will download and install Meteor each and every time.
 That's bad especially in development.
 So, we've a solution for that.
-Simply use `meteorhacks/meteord:devbuild` as your base image.
+Simply use `plitex/meteord:devbuild` as your base image.

-> WARNING: Don't use `meteorhacks/meteord:devbuild` for your final build.
-If you used it, your image will carry the Meteor distribution as well.
-As a result of that, you'll end up with an image with ~700 MB.

 ### 2. Running a Meteor bundle with Docker